MicrosoftDocs/learn/learn-pr/azure/autoscale-java-azure/includes/8-patterns.md

 **Offload resource-intensive tasks.** Tasks that require a lot of CPU or I/O resources should be moved to background jobs when possible, to minimize the load on the front end that is handling user requests.

 **Use built-in autoscaling features**.
-Many Azure compute services have built-in support for autoscaling.
 If the application has a predictable, regular workload, scale out on a schedule.
 For example, scale out during business hours.
 Otherwise, if the workload is not predictable, use performance metrics such as CPU or request queue length to trigger autoscaling.
 For autoscaling best practices.

 **Consider aggressive autoscaling for critical workloads**.
 For critical workloads, you want to keep ahead of demand.
 It's better to add new instances quickly under heavy load to handle the additional traffic, and then gradually scale back.